 6. Excessive Saliva or Dry Mouth

-- Drink enough water throughout the day
+- Drink water consistently throughout the day — aim for 8 glasses minimum

 You might also like